Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Neural -ISS Control Lyapunov Function

 \subsection{Formal Verification Procedure of $\delta$-ISS-CLF}

-Moving onto challenge (C2) in ROP \eqref{eq:RCP}, we make the following assumption. \begin{assumption} We consider having access to the black box or simulator model of the system.
-Hence, given a state-input pair $(x,u)$, we will be able to generate the next state $f(x,u)$. \end{assumption}
+Moving onto the challenge (C2), we make the following assumption. \begin{assumption} {We consider having access to the black box or simulator model of the actual system \eqref{eq:act_system}.
+Hence, given an initial state $x$ and input signal $\mathsf{u}$, we will be able to forward simulate the system trajectory at any time $t \in \R_0^+$.} \end{assumption}

-This assumption allows us to use conditions \eqref{eq:diff} and \eqref{eq:diff_BC_ROP} without requiring explicit system knowledge.
+This assumption allows us to use conditions \eqref{eq:diff} and \eqref{eq:diff_BC_ROP} without requiring explicit system knowledge, which is described at a later stage.
 Now, to overcome the challenge (C3), another assumption is considered.